Groundwater Quality Monitoring and Reporting

 Third-Party Program Members

-Central Coast Water Quality Preservation, Inc. (Preservation, Inc.), an approved third-party program administrator under Ag Order 4.0, completes well monitoring on behalf of their members in good standing.
+Central Coast Water Quality Preservation, Inc. (Preservation, Inc.), an approved third-party program administrator under the Agricultural Order, completes well monitoring on behalf of their members in good standing.
 Growers who are members in good standing must work with Preservation, Inc. to complete annual groundwater sampling.

 On-Farm Domestic Wells